A closer look at what binge eating is and tips for managing it

 Suggestions for getting help

 Eating regularly.
 It may be helpful to eat small meals regularly so that you are giving your body enough nutrients throughout the day.
 It’s also important to start developing a routine, so your body can intuit when it’s time to eat.
-Having a structural eating plan is key to avoiding binging.
+Having a structural eating plan is key to avoiding bingeing.

 Avoid skipping meals.
 If you can, try to avoid missing meals.
 Skipping a meal may make you hungry later on in the day which could result in binge eating.

 Pay attention to your feelings.
 Often times, binge eating has a psychological component to it.
-It’s important to pay close attention to the feelings you have when you’re triggered and considering binging.
+It’s important to pay close attention to the feelings you have when you’re triggered and considering bingeing.
 This will give you a starting point of understanding the tie between eating and your emotions.

 Eating a balanced diet.
 If possible, avoid going on diets which suggest that you leave out certain foods or only eat at certain times of the day.
-When you deny yourself food, you’re more likely to restart the cycle of restricting, binging, and feeling guilty.
+When you deny yourself food, you’re more likely to restart the cycle of restricting, bingeing, and feeling guilty.
 If you’re having strong cravings for triggering foods, plan to enjoy that food at a later date in the week when you’re not feeling so impulsive.
 Also, having good eating habits can promote good health, a better sense of how full you are, and can reduce your risk for chronic diseases.

 Have a distraction.
-Having something else you can do when you feel like binging may also be helpful.
+Having something else you can do when you feel like bingeing may also be helpful.
 This may be going for a walk, hanging out with friends, reading or listening to music.
 Check out our Developing Coping Strategies article for more suggestions.

 Move your body!
 Putting your body in motion everyday can be helpful.
 If you haven’t exercised before, it may be a good idea to talk with your medical doctor about the type of exercise that would be suitable for you.
 Exercise doesn’t have to mean just going to the gym for a run on the treadmill or lifting weights.
 Find a way to move your body in a way you enjoy.
 Perhaps that means going on a hike with friends, dancing your heart out in your room, riding your bike around town, or taking your dog for a walk.